 Safe Non Toxic Crib Mattress Materials

-Now that you know what NOT to buy, let’s turn our attention to some non-toxic crib mattress materials, and organic crib mattress materials, to look fo when shopping.
+Now that you know what NOT to buy, let’s turn our attention to some non-toxic mattress materials to look for when shopping.

-Conventional cotton is environmentally and socially problematic.
-It’s a pesticide, land, and water intensive crop, and much of the world’s cotton likely relies on forced labor.
-Processing is also problematic, as the dyeing, bleaching and finishing processes involve various levels of hazardous chemicals.
+Compared to organic cotton, conventional cotton is environmentally and socially problematic.
+It’s a pesticide, land, and water intensive crop, and much of the world’s cotton relies on forced labor (although, positively, this is changing).
+The dyeing, bleaching and finishing processes also involve various levels of hazardous chemicals.

-To be friendly to your baby and the planet, look for crib mattresses that use Global Organic Textile Standard (GOTS) certified organic cotton.
-This certification applies across the production and processing chain.
+To be friendly to your baby and the planet, look for crib mattresses that have the Global Organic Textile Standard (GOTS) certification.

 Natural latex is a tree sap collected from rubber trees.
 Much like maple trees are tapped to collect maple syrup, so are rubber trees tapped to collect natural latex.

-When shopping for a crib mattress that contains natural latex, it’s wise to be aware of some misleading marketing terms, and take a second look at anything claiming to use 100% natural latex.
+When shopping for a crib mattress that contains natural latex, it’s wise to be aware of some misleading marketing terms.

-However, you still want to look for these kinds of terms.
-Because they generally mean the latex used in the product is 100% natural, rather than a natural-synthetic latex blend, which is also common.
+With that in mind, you want to ensure the latex used in the product is 100% natural, rather than a natural-synthetic latex blend, which is also common.

 All of the company’s we’ve chosen to feature are reputable.
-So what else should you consider when buying an organic crib mattress?
+So what else should you consider?

 These are some of the most common certifications you’ll come across when shopping for an organic crib mattress.